jared-rimmer/aws-data-pipeline/README.md

 export PYTHONPATH=${PYTHONPATH}:./src
 ```

+**Please note**:

+- If using the VS code method you might have to reload your terminal / VS code in order for these updated settings to persist.

-Please note: this variable will only persist for the duration of your terminal.
+- If using the export method this variable will only persist for the duration of your terminal.
 If you close your terminal this will have to be re-run in order to set the environment variable again.

 ### Bring Up The Docker Containers

 1. Ensure that you are in the root of this repository
+2. Ensure that Docker is running on your machine.
-2. Bring up the Docker containers by typing `docker-compose up -d` in your terminal.
+3. Bring up the Docker containers by typing `docker-compose up -d` in your terminal.

 ## Running The Tests